 Cadillac Mountain

 Hike on the North or South Ridge Trails to the Cadillac summit at 1,530 feet to enjoy spectacular 360-degree views of Bar Harbor, Frenchman Bay, and the Cranberry Isles.
-If driving is your only option, remember that the road to Cadillac often closes when parking is full so visit by tour bus for sunrise or sunset, or enjoy the moon rise or beauty of the starry night skies from this mountain instead.
+If driving is your only option, remember that you'll need a reservation during peak visitation times (May through October) in order to gain access to the mountain's summit.
+Consider alternate locations to take in the sunrise or sunset if you aren't able to secure a reservation during your visit.
+Locals know that Cadillac Mountain is also one of the best places to enjoy the moon rise or to take in the beauty of the starry night skies.

 The Precipice